-Demonstrate a basic knowledge of some of the key principles for interpreting Scripture within the Catholic tradition;
+Demonstrate a basic knowledge of ways to interpret the Bible within the Catholic tradition;

 Describe and examine central concepts and types of literature in the Bible

 Interpret passages from the Old and New Testament within their social and religious contexts

 Show how these skills of interpretation may be used and adapted in a classroom setting;

 Develop a specific topic of research related to the unit content in a critically rigorous, sustained and self-directed manner.